 Startup Beat: Allows startups to submit pitches that are featured once accepted.
 It has an active and up to date pitch page.
 Free

 Startup Buffer: This is a premium startup directory with a huge and active following on social media.
-Startups can test their ideas and get more users with promotional opportunities offered at a fee.
+Startups can test their ideas and get more users with promotional opportunities offered for a fee.

 Startuptabs: Startuptabs is a community for discovering new startups.
 It can be a good source of traffic as well as users.
 Free and premium